aehmttw/HFTSimulator/README.md

 <br>Several types of traders and strategies are available.
 Check the "agents.py" file for more detailed explanations of each one.

+<br>Below is an example net worth over time graph for a setup with stale quote arbitrage and zero intelligence traders.
 ![An output graph](outputdemo.png)
-An example net worth over time graph for a setup with stale quote arbitrage and zero intelligence traders.

 ## Setting up the project